kookyleo/markon/README.md

 When `--enable-viewed` is active, you get additional productivity tools:

 - **Batch Operations Toolbar**: Appears after the H1 heading with quick actions
-  - **Jump to Next Unviewed**: Automatically scroll to the first unread section (also runs on page load)
-  - **Expand All**: Uncheck all sections and expand everything
+  - **Mark All as Viewed**: Check all sections and collapse them
-  - **Collapse All**: Mark all sections as viewed and collapse them
+  - **Unviewed**: Uncheck all sections and expand everything
-  - **Clear Viewed**: Reset all viewed states for the current page

 - **Visual Progress Tracking**: TOC (Table of Contents) items turn green when their corresponding sections are marked as viewed

-- **Smart Navigation**: Page automatically jumps to the first unviewed section on load, helping you resume where you left off
+- **Independent Expand/Collapse**: Temporarily expand viewed sections without changing their viewed status

 ## Important Notes